 The demon held the boy on the inside of his elbow around his neck, choking him while he dashed through the streets of the small downtown Ontario Oregon area.
 He lept into a crosswalk who’s timer had just expired, cars whizzing by and swerving to avoid them as Faust quickly followed after.
 A semi truck came barreling down towards the Magician, making him shriek in terror as he dove out of the way.
 The demon roared with laughter and made it to the other side, through he tripped and fell, his shiny face hitting the pavement and shattering like glass.
 Once he went down, the boy got up and scrambled away, crying and screaming as he held his hands over his ears.

 Faust caught up to the demon and furrowed his brow.
 This was not something that happened often, or ever, that he had seen.
 Many demonic entities constructed bodies for themselves but none that shattered like glass before.
 He bent down and picked up one of the pieces, seeing the inside was stained with some sort of brown, powdery substance.
 Putting it in one of his many pockets, he turned around and walked back towards the coffee shop, pretending nothing had happened in the first place.

 A call came through his phone.
 “What?”
 He asked, stopping at the other end of the crosswalk as he spoke.
 “Yeah, okay, I’ll head out in a second.
 I have to make sure a barista got his tip.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ray WhitingWrite a Review